We help with heavy eyelids and bags under the eyes

 During lower blepharoplasty, the surgeon typically makes an incision (cut) along the lower eyelash line or the inside of the eye socket.
 This allows access to the underlying tissue to be treated.
 Depending on the individual patient’s needs, different techniques can be used.

-There are generally two primary focus areas for lower blepharoplasty:
+There are generally two main areas of focus for lower blepharoplasty:

-* Removal of excess skin / with or without fat: If there is excess skin under the eye, the surgeon may remove it with a sc.
+* Removal of excess skin / with or without fat: If there is excess skin under the eye, the surgeon may remove it by a sk.
 Pinch (skin only) Blepharoplasty to create a smoother and more youthful appearance.
 If there are excess/protruding fat pads, it may be necessary to reposition or in rare cases remove fat pads while tightening the skin.

 After surgery, there may be a period of swelling, bruising and discomfort, but these symptoms will usually subside within a few weeks.
 It is important to follow your doctor’s instructions regarding aftercare and the use of any medication or eye drops.